 (c) breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

 (a) the Processor shall under no circumstances whatever be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss arising under or in connection with the Contract; and

-(b) the Processor’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract,
+(b) each party’s total liability to the other in respect of all other losses arising under or in connection with the Contract, whether in contract,

 tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the Charges paid by the Customer during the previous 12 months.